President Emeritus Arnold Weber passes

 Weber received a bachelor's degree in economics from the University of Illinois in 1950, a master's degree in industrial relations from Illinois in 1952 and a Ph.D. in economics from the Massachusetts Institute of Technology in 1958.

 Weber was preceded in death by his beloved wife, Edna, and he is survived by his three sons and eight grandchildren.
-The family is planning a private service for family, and there will be a larger memorial service in the future when the COVID-19 pandemic permits safer gatherings.
+Services are pending.